xoolive/traffic/docs/user_guide/simplify.rst

     A basic 2D simplification may result in an undesired oversimplification on another channel, esp. the altitude.
-An extra parameter ``altitude`` is available to help controlling the simplification for that other feature.
+An extra parameter ``altitude`` is available to help to control the simplification for that other feature.
 The ``z_factor`` is designed to give more or less weight to that feature with respect to the 2D ground track.